JamitLabs/ProjLint/README.md

 #### Shared Variables

 A dictionary where you can define variables which can be used in strings anywhere amongst rule options.
-Say a variable named `project_name` was specified with the value `MyAmazingProject`, then all appearances of `<!project_name!>` in rule option strings will be replaced by `MyAmazingProject`.
+Say a variable named `project_name` was specified with the value `MyAmazingProject`, then all appearances of `<:project_name:>` in rule option strings will be replaced by `MyAmazingProject`.
 Here's what a config file using shared variables might look like:

 ```yaml
 shared_variables: